SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 `INTERNAL` is not a supported reference, since there is no obvious reason that any of the four reference options should be used.
 These reference voltages are presented as they are in the datasheet, but do note that they are what the manufacturer targeted, not what the actual voltage is: The spec is +/- 4% over the temperature range of -40 to 85 C, when Vdd is at least the voltage specified above - though at typical conditions, every time I've checked, it was within 1%; The numbers they give for the voltages are specified to three decimal places (obviously that is convenient because then 1 mV = 1, 2, or 4 LSB), that should by no means be interpreted as a claim that they are *that* accurate.
 It is likely that the 1.024 V reference is usable below 2.5 V, but no guarantees are given.
 Reference voltages exceeding the supply voltage will produce meaningless results and should not be used.

 #### 2-series refs require slightly more headroom.
 From careful examination of the table above it can be seen that the minimum Vdd for a given reference voltage is slightly larger for the 2-series - You need slightly more headroom; about 0.5v, compared with around 0.4v for the 1-series.
 This could be a real effect (ie, increased sensitivity of the ADC to adverse operating conditions), or may simply reflect the more conservative approach that appears to have been taken to QA of 2-series parts in general (consider that 2-series parts have a total of 5 errata, with no new ones a year after release, and 4 of those impacted all modern AVRs released at the time.
 Compare to the 0 and 1-series each 0 and 1-series flash size has it's own grab-bag of a few dozen, most of which are on some but not all tinyAVR parts, nothing else, none of which were fixed on the last die rev for 16k 1-series, and some of which are really nasty.

-#### 0/1-series par reference voltages were awful
- Note the change from the heinous near random reference voltages used on the 0/1-series - which you often end up either checking against thresholds calculated at compile time or using floating point math in order to do anything useful with - to maximally convenient ones on everything released later than the 0/1-series.
-I say they are maximally convenient because with 12-bit resolution selected, 4.096V, 2.048V, and 1.024V references correspond to 1 mV/LSB, 0.5mv/LSB, and 0.25mv/LSB.
+#### 0/1-series-specific challenges
+The reference voltages on the 1-series were awful.
+0.55, 1.1, 1.5, 2.5, 4.3?
+None of those are convenient to work with, not compared to the new standard: 1.024, 2.048, and 4.096.
+So you could use

-4. On 0/1-series, you must be sure to slow down the ADC clock with analogClockSpeed when using the 0.55V reference, as it has a much more restricted operating clock speed range: 100 - 260 kHZ.
+* On 0/1-series, you must be sure to slow down the ADC clock with analogClockSpeed when using the 0.55V reference, as it has a much more restricted operating clock speed range: 100 - 260 kHZ.
 The other references can be used at 200 - uh, well, 1500 kHz if you want accurate results according to the errata, at least on most aparts.
+Datasheet claim is 2 MHz but only in 8-bit res mode.

 5. The External Reference option **on the 16k and 32k 1-series parts** - like most of the other features specific to just those parts - was added is a somewhat slapdash manner.
 They say, and I quote:
 ```text